xouillet/appleii/README.md

  - UAII (chapter 6, p.
 149 for socket adapter)
  - http://www.willegal.net/appleii/appleii-integer.htm
  - 9316 -> 2716 mapping (i.e. to read Apple II rom on TL866II) :  https://www.mikesarcade.com/cgi-bin/spies.cgi?action=url&type=info&page=9316.txt

+## RAM

+RAM chip on the Apple II are 4116 ([datasheet](docs/4116.pdf)).
+Each chip stores 16 kibits, i.e. 2 kibytes per chip.
+On the motherboard there is 3 rows of 8 chip socket (16 kibytes per row, maximum 48 kibytes for all the Apple II).

+Inside the chip, the memory is viewed as an array of 128\*128\*1bit, i.e. 2\*\*7=128 rows, 2\*\*7=128 columns, and each row/column correspond to a bit.

+On the chip, we have 7 pin for the address (that is the row or column id), RAS and CAS pin that will tell if the address pins are used to set column or row id, a R/W pin and data IN and OUT pins (as we store bit only 1 data pin for each direction).
+And for more fun, 4 power pin, 5V, 12V, -5V and GND...

+### RAM tester

+With that in mind we can easily write a RAM chip tester with an arduino.
+The tester will write random data to each address and try to read it afterwards.

+A problem that may appears is to have power source for +5V, +12V and -5V.
+As it is designed for this, we can use the Apple II power supply.

+RAM test code is available in `ramtester/` folder.